Chen Xiaowang: Biography

 "the floor shook... forty feet away."
 Amdur checked out whether it had been caused by a tricked floor, but he could not find anything, nor could he replicate the effect by jumping stiff-legged from the stage.

-Apart from his martial arts prowess, Chen is a carpenter by trade, a calligrapher, an author of three Taijiquan books, and is known to enjoy Mao Jian Cha tea (信阳毛尖茶).
+Apart from his martial arts prowess, Chen is a carpenter by trade, a calligrapher, an author of three tai chi books, and is known to enjoy Mao Jian Cha tea (信阳毛尖茶).